Business valuation formula represents a computational procedure used to determine the value of a business.

 The relevance and accuracy of such business valuation formulas depend upon the proper choice of business sale comparables.

-For a small private company, the sales of similar small private businesses are comparable and should be used as the basis of valuation multiples.
+For a small private company, the sales of similar small private businesses may offer a good comparison.
+So you could use such data as the basis to develop the valuation multiples.

 It is essential to apply your valuation multiples to the correct measure of business financial performance.
 For example, if your valuation multiple is 3 times the business discretionary cash flow, do not use it to multiply your business gross revenues or net income!

-To see how valuation multiples are used for business selling price estimation, please take a look at the ValuAdder Market Comps example.
+To see how valuation multiples are used for business selling price estimation, please take a look at this example.

 Income business valuation formulas